kikosoft/PHP-SGML/README.md

 // method of preparation
 $recipe->method(['duration' => '5min',
-                 'content'  => 'Pulse all the ingredients along with a handful of ice in a blender until smooth.'.
+                 'content'  => 'Pulse all the ingredients along with a handful of ice in a'.
-                 ' Pour into a tall glass and garnish as you like.']);
+                 ' blender until smooth.
+Pour into a tall glass and garnish as you like.']);

 // output with nice layout